 Thank you for your co-operation in this matter

-To order repeat prescriptions you can either: post your request through the letter box at our surgery OR gain ONLINE ACCESS by emailing us photographic identification (driving license/passport, etc).
-This can be done by either attaching it as a picture or scanning it and sending it to email@example.com.
-Please add your name, date of birth and what medication you require.
+To order repeat prescriptions you can either: post your request through the letter box at our surgery OR gain ONLINE ACCESS by following this link -

 At the moment are the moment we are not giving more than two months worth of prescriptions.